AIO Score

 |---|---|

-| robots.txt allows AI crawlers | −30 if GPTBot disallowed |
+| robots.txt allows AI crawlers | score = 0 if GPTBot or * is disallowed (fatal) |

 The fastest single move: install @ontosdk/next.
 The SDK serves clean Markdown to bots (negotiation penalty resolved), preserves semantic structure (heading penalty resolved), and reports its presence so the scorer sees the integration.
 Sites running the SDK typically jump 30–50 points without any content changes.